-Since many of these types of individuals are risk takers, they may believe they could sneak by the IRS by entering the Streamlined Program (even though they are willful) or even riskier (and illegal) by submitting a Quiet Disclosure.
+Since these types of individuals are inherent risk-takers, they may believe they could sneak by the IRS by entering the Streamlined Program (even though they are willful) or even riskier (and illegal) by submitting a Quiet Disclosure.

-These days, with more than 100 countries and tens of thousands of foreign financial institutions entering into intergovernmental agreements (IGAs) with the United States for the enforcement and reporting of US account holders, it is a much riskier move to try to hide your money offshore.
+These days, with more than 110 countries and hundreds of thousands of foreign financial institutions entering into intergovernmental agreements (IGAs) with the United States for the enforcement and reporting of U.S. account holders, it is a much riskier move to try to hide your money offshore.

 Golding & Golding: About Our International Tax Law Firm